KeyurRamoliya/keyurramoliya.github.io/_posts/2024-07-18-Test-Time-Training.md

     - Good: They're excellent at understanding long texts and finding connections between different parts.
     - Bad: They need a lot of computer power, especially for very long texts, which can be slow and expensive.

-The researchers highlight this trade-off, noting that **"RNN layers have to compress context into a hidden state of fixed size"** while **"self-attention can also be viewed from the perspective above, except that its hidden state, commonly known as the Key-Value (KV) cache, is a list that grows linearly with $t$"** *[Section 2]*.
+The researchers highlight this trade-off, noting that **"RNN layers have to compress context into a hidden state of fixed size"** while **"self-attention can also be viewed from the perspective above, except that its hidden state, commonly known as the Key-Value (KV) cache, is a list that grows linearly with t"** *[Section 2]*.
 They further explain that **"Self-attention can capture long-range dependencies, but scanning this linearly growing hidden state also takes linearly growing time per token"** *[Section 2]*.

 ### Introducing Test-Time Training (TTT)